 In Interactive Learning mode, the messages with labeled intents are automatically added to your training data instead of going to the NLU Inbox screen.
 You can learn more about Interactive Learning in the Rasa Docs.

 At any point in a conversation, you can click Save to add the story up to that point to your training data.
-You can also save the end-to-end story as a test conversation.
+You can also save it as a test story.

 The first test users of your assistant will naturally be you and your teammates.
 You should absolutely talk to your assistant yourself, and make use of interactive learning to improve it as you go.
 However, for the purposes of Conversation-Driven Development, the people who build the assistant actually know too much.
 They know exactly what the assistant was made to do, how to work around what it doesn’t know, and how to break it.
 Real users won’t have any of this knowledge, and will use your assistant in a completely different way.

 You don’t need to appoint official test users.
 Anyone can be a test user, as long as they can access the assistant via one of the channels it is available on.
 Colleagues who aren’t directly involved in building the assistant, members of other teams in your organization, even friends, acquaintances, or people in your social media network could act as test users.
 Think of your end users, and try to get a representative sample of test users, if possible.

 Who you can share your assistant with might be limited by security concerns or organizational rules, but getting your assistant out to as many test users as possible should be a high priority in the development of your assistant.
 Real conversations are central to Conversation-Driven Development.